Wright outduels Wheeler, Braves blank Phils 3-0 to even NLDS - NewsBreak

 Wright outduels Wheeler, Braves blank Phils 3-0 to even NLDS

-Kyle Wright, baseball’s only 20-game winner, threw six brilliant innings to outduel Zack Wheeler as the Braves evened their NL Division Series at one game apiece, blanking the Philadelphia Phillies 3-0 on Wednesday night.
+ATLANTA (AP) — Kyle Wright, baseball’s winningest pitcher, threw six brilliant innings to outduel Zack Wheeler as the Atlanta Braves evened their NL Division Series at one game apiece, blanking the Philadelphia Phillies 3-0 on Wednesday night.

-“I've worked on a lot of things this year,” Wright said.
-“Really, it just goes back to confidence. ”

-Wright, the fifth overall pick in the 2017 amateur draft, struggled to get past Triple-A and came into this season with a record of 2-8 in the majors.
-He totally turned that around, going 21-5 to collect three more wins than any other big league pitcher.
+Wright, a former first-round draft pick who struggled to get past Triple-A, came into this season with a record of 2-8 in the majors.
+He totally turned that around, going 21-5 to win three more games than any other big league pitcher.

 Wright kept it going in the playoffs.
 His only major threat came in the second, when Bryce Harper led off with a double, then tagged and moved to third on a flyout to deep center by Nick Castellanos.

-Harper had to scramble back to third on Alec Bohm's sharp grounder to first, and Brandon Marsh struck out swinging on a four-seamer that clocked in at 96 mph.
+Harper had to scramble back to third on Alec Bohm’s groundout to first, and Brandon Marsh struck out swinging on a four-seamer that clocked in at 96 mph.

-“As he’s out there and figures things out, he’s going to continue to develop and grow and gain confidence,” Braves manager Brian Snitker said of Wright.
-“With that arsenal he’s got, he can be a force for a long time.”

 Dansby Swanson made a dazzling play to end the Phillies’ sixth.